Martiless/nondairy-godmother/README.md

 ![Menus](/static/images/location_picker.jpg)
 </details>
-On the booking form the user also has the option to pick where in the restaurant they would ideally like to site.
-This is done by clicking on the dropdown menu of locations and clicking on the users pefered location.
+On the booking form, the user also has the option to pick where in the restaurant they would ideally like to sit.
+This is done by clicking on the dropdown menu of locations and clicking on the user's peferred location.

 &nbsp;